alesscor/nodejs-therightway/README.md

     // expose module methods by `exports` <3<3<3<3<3<3!!! exports.LDJClient=LDJClient;
     exports.connect=function(stream){
-        /** DESCRIPTION:  Enable the creation of intances of LDJClient
+        /** DESCRIPTION:  Enable the creation of instances of LDJClient
           * RECEIVES      stream: the stream to be listen to to create
           *               the LDJClient instance
           * RETURN:       The LDJClient instance!!!